kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 Now that we have our local repository setup, let's create our GitHuB repository:

-1. Log into your GitHub account and head straight to the Create a New Repository page here.
+1. Log into your GitHub account and click on the Create a New Repository page.

-2. Fill in the following details:
+2. Fill in the following details for your new repsitory:

     Repository Name: hello-comp423-go

     Description: "Hello COMP423 in Go"

     Visibility: Public

-3. Do not initialize the repository with a README, .gitignore, or license
+3. Do not initialize your repository with a README, .gitignore, or license

 4. Click Create Repository

-We can now onnect out local and remote repositories.
+We can now connect our local and remote repositories.

-1. Add GitHub repository as a remote:
+1. Add GitHub repository as a remote repository:

     ```
     git remote add origin https://github.com/<your-username>/hello-comp423-go.git
     ```

-    Change ``<your-username>`` with the username you have set up in GitHub.
+    Change ``<your-username>`` with the username of your GitHub.

-2. Ensure your default branch name is ``main`` by using ``git branch`` in your terminal.
+2. Ckeck to see if your default branch is ``main`` by using ``git branch`` in your terminal.
 If it's not ``main``, rename it using ``git branch -M main``.

-3. Push local commits to your GitHub repository
+3. Push local commits to your GitHub

     ```
     git push --set-upstream origin main